bitwalker/conform/README.md

 mix conform.archive myapp/config/myapp.schema.exs
 ```

-`Conform` will collect dependencies which are pointed in the `import: [....]` and comppress they to the `myapp/config/myapp.schema.ez` archive.
-After this you can use `conform` script as always:
+`Conform` will collect dependencies which are pointed in the `import: [....]` and compress them to the `myapp/config/myapp.schema.ez` archive.
+After this you can use the `conform` script as always:

 ```
 mix conform.new --conf myapp/config/myapp.conf --schema myapp/config/myapp.schema.exs